NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 This section aim is to program the FPGA using the FX3 kit directly and not the JTAG.
 For it, the SPI x4 Flash is used and connected to the FX3 board.

-The following documentation was used: [AN84868](http://www.cypress.com/documentation/application-notes/an84868-configuring-fpga-over-usb-using-cypress-ez-usb-fx3)
+The following documentation was used: [AN84868](http://www.cypress.com/documentation/application-notes/an84868-configuring-fpga-over-usb-using-cypress-ez-usb-fx3).

+There are several options to configure an FPGA described on [Xilinx Spartan-6 FPGA Configuration User Guide](http://www.xilinx.com/support/documentation/user_guides/ug380.pdf).
+For this scenario we are using a Slave Serial Mode in which the FX3 device will act as a master.

 ### 4.1.
 Getting things ready